 Longtime OHL commissioner David Branch to retire after next season

-TORONTO — David Branch says he will retire as Ontario Hockey League commissioner, a role he has held since the league was founded in 1980, after the upcoming season.
+TORONTO — David Branch says he will retire as Ontario Hockey League commissioner, a role he has held for decades, after the upcoming season.

 Branch was also president of the Canadian Hockey League, the umbrella major junior hockey organization that includes the OHL, the Western Hockey League and the Quebec Major Junior Hockey League, from 1996 to 2019, when he was succeeded by Dan MacKenzie.